Chicago Loop LAP AA Meetings & New Lake County Meeting

 - Craving: A strong need, or compulsion, to drink

 - Loss of Control: The frequent inability to stop drinking once a person has begun.

 - Physical Dependence: The occurrence of withdrawal symptoms, such as nausea, sweating, shakiness, and anxiety, when alcohol use is stopped after a period of heavy drinking.
 These symptoms are usually relieved by drinking alcohol or by taking another sedative drug.

 - Tolerance: The need for increasing amounts of alcohol in order to get “high.”

 What Are the Signs of a Problem?

 The following questions can tell whether you, or someone close to you, may have a drinking problem.
-This is known as the CAGE questionnaire since those are the letters of the key words.

 - Have you ever felt you should Cut down on your drinking?